 No person shall be deprived of property “without due process of law.”
 A primer on what this Constitutional requirement means for the process planning commissions and zoning boards need to follow in handling land use permit applications.

 Ways in which planning boards can improve their dealings with attorneys.

 The growth of the property rights movement has been reflected in court decisions and legislative enactments — and has affected local land use regulation.
-Professor and attorney Irving Schiffman reviews the changing landscape of planning law, and offers guidelines for planners in responding to the property rights challenge.
+Professor and attorney Irving Schiffman offers guidelines for planners in responding to the property rights challenge.